 In provinces like Alberta, Québec, Prince Edward Island, Manitoba, and Saskatchewan, there are restrictions imposed on the size/type of land a non-resident can own.

 Luckily, in Ontario, there are no special restrictions imposed upon individuals who are not Canadian citizens or permanent residents, except just a few provisions in relation to registration, taxing, and reporting.
 The province’s Alien’s Real Property Act accords foreign investors the same rights as Canadian citizens when it comes to holding or disposing of real estate property.

 However, just like in all provinces, corporations that have been registered and licensed in other jurisdictions have to redo the same process in Ontario in order to be allowed to operate.
-‘Operate’, in this case, may include an activity as simple as holding interests in real estate property.
+‘Operate,’ in this case, may include activity as simple as holding interests in real estate property.

-In Canada, non-residents are subject to tax, but only on incomes whose source is in Canada.
+In Canada, non-residents are subject to tax, but only on incomes from sources within Canada.
 That includes the profits you obtain from disposing of your Canadian real estate property.

-But the process isn’t as straightforward as it looks.
+But the process isn’t as straightforward as it may seem.
 Let’s briefly look at different situations and the types of taxes you’ll be expected to part with.